 Making Decisions In The Best Interests Of Your Children

 Children are truly a blessing.
 A good parent will do everything in their power to protect and provide for their kids.
 But what if the parents disagree about their children’s upbringing?
 What happens after a divorce?
 Or in cases of abuse and abandonment?
 These all can be frightening situations, but rest assured, there is a safe and legal way of handling disputes.
-The lawyers of Bours & Lucero, LLC, are committed to upholding the best interest of children under all circumstances.
+The attorney and legal team at Terenzini & Lucero, LLC, is committed to upholding the best interest of children under all circumstances.

 Types Of Child Custody